TheoWinterhalter/formal-type-theory/README.md

 # A formalization of type theory in Coq

-This library formalizes dependent type theory in the style of Per Martin-Löf.
+This Coq library formalizes dependent type theory in the style of Per Martin-Löf.
 The formalization is *configurable* in the sense that various components can be turned on or off, or be left ambivalent.
 It is thus easy to instantiate many variants of type theory, such as extensional vs. intensional, with or without universes, etc. The library also